-If your first trip starts with platform stations, you have nothing to fear, and this article will guide you with what you need to know.
+If your first trip starts at a platform station, you have nothing to fear.
+This article will guide you through what you need to know.
 Besides, the time you spend at the platform station is a small percentage of your trip.

-An Amtrak platform “station” is the most basic stop you can have; think bus stop but with a train.
-It can be as simple as a platform (a long sidewalk) and a sign, but the deluxe ones may have a simple shelter.
+As you learned from the intro, an Amtrak platform “station” is the most basic stop you can have: think bus stop, but for a train.
+It can be as simple as a platform (a long sidewalk) and a sign, but the deluxe ones may have a shelter to protect you from the elements.

 Packing For Platform Station

-Platform stations do not offer baggage service, so the lighter you pack, the easier it will be for you, and your travel will have less stress.
-Carry-on-size luggage (around 21”) or travel backpacks work great for these situations and any travel.
+Platform stations do not offer baggage services, so the lighter you pack, the easier it will be for you, and your travel will be less stressful.
+Carry-on-size luggage (around 21”) or travel backpacks work great for these situations and for any travel.

-If you are new to travel, fifty pounds is the most weight most transportation carriers allow.
-If your bag is overweight, it could get flagged, and you could face a fee for being too heavy.
-A few stops have trackside checked baggage.
+If you are new to travel, most transportation carriers allow a maximum weight of fifty pounds.
+If your bag exceeds the weight limit, it may be flagged, and you may incur a fee for exceeding the weight limit.
+A few stops have trackside-checked baggage.

 Something To Consider When Packing